Flocki-Org/flocki-api/README.md

 ## Run app locally
 Ensure that you are setup with a Python 3.6+ environment.
-It is recommended to use a virtual environment for this script.
-Run the following command inside this directory:
+It is recommended to use a virtual environment.
+To do this, run the following command inside this directory:
 ```
 virtualenv venv
 ```